-Floyd Mayweather Challenges Conor McGregor: Will McGregor Accept Or Turn Away?
+Floyd Mayweather Dares Conor McGregor To A Fight: Why Does Conor Seem Unwilling?

 However, for McGregor, it seems that the more important factor determining his participatory status in the proposed fight in June still seems to be the monetary compensation associated with it.
 McGregor stated that he wanted $100 million for the fight.

 By the way, Conor’s bid to fight Floyd Mayweather is of similar magnitude to what Mayweather was reimbursed with after he fought Manny Pacquiao in May 2015.
-Despite his demand, Conor McGregor and Mayweather both were offered $25 million for the fight, by Dana White, President of the UFC.
+Despite his demand, Conor McGregor and Mayweather both were offered $25 million for the fight by Dana White, President of the UFC.

 “I don’t want to hear no more excuses about the money, about the UFC.
 Sign the paper with the UFC so you can fight me in June.
 Simple and plain.
 Let’s fight in June.
 You’re the ‘B’ side, I’m the ‘A’ side.
 We’re not here to cry about money.
 I’m tired of all this crying about money and talking about you want to fight.
 You blowing smoke up everybody’s ass.
 If you want to fight, sign the paperwork, let’s do it.”